Zankoku-Okuno/ammonite/STATUS.md

 We can stack loaders, so that one relies on the other.
 So, the loader for evaling files relies on the loader for parsing files relies on the filesystem.

-The let form should enthunk everything, then force them all in-order and rebind those names before entering the body